johnmcphillips/imagelabs/README.md

 ## Reasoning

 This system is designed to simple, observable, and reliable.
-FastAPI handles requests, while Redis stores a central authority of job queues, supporting mulitple replicas.
-Prometheus and Grafana are integrated to expose throughput, latency, error rates, and pod health, without manual investigaiton.
+FastAPI handles requests, while Redis stores a central authority of job queues, (potentially) supporting multiple replicas.
+Prometheus and Grafana are integrated to expose throughput, latency, error rates, and pod health, without manual investigation.
 Automation scripts ensure the system is repeatable and easy to run for the end user.

 ### Limitations and considerations